smh-my-head/hades/docs/install.md

 1. First, grab the necessary ISOs and place theme at `./src/Win10.iso` and `./src/virtio-win.iso`

-2. Run `./setup.sh`.
+2. Run `make`.
 This will create a new VM image and begin the Windows installation, putting all the modifiable files in `run` (to keep the git working tree clean).
 It may take a while to boot for the first time, don't panic!
 If you get stuck in the VM, know that Ctrl-Alt-G releases the mouse.